grabmy/laravel-api-builder/README.md

 }
 ```

-We don't see the "websites" field because it is not saved field in the database and we see now the "category_id" field which is not filtered out.
+We don't see the "websites" field because it is not saved field in the database, so it will be available only if the websites records are fetched.
+We see now the "category_id" field which is not filtered out.

 You can also set the fetchable parameter to just fetch "category" in our article and fetch everything in it but not fetching "websites".
-So the "tag_id" becomes a record as we can imagine it's a link to a tag table.
+So the "tag_id" the category record becomes a record as we can imagine it's a link to a tag table.

 ``` JSON
 {